menu

 If you register your firm’s domain name with us, it will always be registered in your name or through a private registration that you control.

-Please beware!some web development companies offer low, basic website design, but require that your firm continue to host the website with them in perpetuity for high monthly hosting fees, and control of the domain name.
+Please beware!some web development companies offer low, basic website designs, but require that your firm continue to host the website with them in perpetuity for high monthly hosting fees, and they often do not give control of the site to the firm.
 If you wish to leave, you may not be able to take the domain name with you.

 • Law firms should choose as their primary domain name one with a “.com” extension.